-devtag Tag to identify the link device Network device path of the interface For link type ether, the path is followed by a colon (:) and an integer which specifies the unit or PPA used by LLT to attach.
-For link types udp and udp6, the device is the udp and udp6 device path respectively. bcast Broadcast address for the link type udp and rdma mcast Multicast address for the link type udp6 IPaddr IP address for link types udp, udp6 and rdma SAP SAP to bind on the network links for link type ether port Port for link types udp, udp6 and rdma mtu Maximum transmission unit to send packets on network links lltconfig -t en3 -d /dev/dlpi/en:3 -s 0xcafe -m 1500 lltconfig -t link1 -d /dev/xti/udp -b udp -s 50010 -I 192.168.1.1 -B 192.168.1.255
+devtag Tag to identify the link device Network device path of the interface For Solaris 11: For link type ether, the path is the complete path of the device file of the interface.
+(For ex. /dev/net/net1) For link types udp and udp6, the device is the udp and udp6 device path respectively. bcast Broadcast address for the link type udp and rdma mcast Multicast address for the link type udp6 IPaddr IP address for link types udp, udp6 and rdma SAP SAP to bind on the network links for link type ether port Port for link types udp, udp6 and rdma mtu Maximum transmission unit to send packets on network links

-• For ether link type:
+For ether link type: